-Occasionally the City may need to purchase goods or services under circumstances that do not clearly fit the patterns of normal public procurement and for which normal competitive shopping procedures do not apply.
-The following guidelines are provided with regard to making such purchases.
+Occasionally the City may need to purchase goods or services under circumstances that do not fit the patterns of normal public procurement and for which normal competitive shopping procedures do not apply.
+The following guidelines are provided about making such purchases.
 The requisition and purchasing process under paragraph IV of this Policy is still applicable.